 Phnom Penh is Cambodia’s capital city and it has been the capital since the colonial days of the French.
 Phnom Penh’s top attractions include the Royal Palace, the National Museum the killing fields outside of the city.

-There is a number of small and big islands in Cambodia with Koh Rong is one of the most popular ones.
+There are a number of small and big islands in Cambodia with Koh Rong being one of the most popular ones.
 It has some amazing beaches with white sands, pristine waters, and a good range of resorts and hotels.

 You can go snorkeling and see marine life such as diamond fish, seahorses, sergeant fish, parrotfish, jumping fish, diamond fish, blue-spotted ribbon tail rays, and squids.
 You can go hiking or just relax on the beach.

 Visit S-21 aka The Tuol Sleng Genocide Museum

 This is the dark side of Cambodia’s history.
-During the Pol Pot reign, the Khmer Rouge were responsible for the deaths of nearly three million Cambodians between 1975 and 1979.
+During the Pol Pot’s reign, the Khmer Rouge was responsible for the deaths of nearly three million Cambodians between 1975 and 1979.

-They targeted, clergy, doctors, professors, pretty much anyone with education was rounded up and shackled, electrified, dismembered, and beaten to death.
+They targeted, clergy, doctors, professors, and pretty much anyone with education was rounded up and shackled, electrified, dismembered, and beaten to death.

 Those who survived were taken to the killing fields for final extermination.
 S-21 is now Tuol Sleng Genocide Museum, in memory of those tortured here.

 See The Killing Fields

 This leads on from the S-21.
 The killing fields are located outside Phnom Penh about 15 km.
 Today, it’s a monument filled with skulls and other bones unearthed from just one of the hundreds of Cambodian Killing Fields.

 The government chose to leave most mass graves alone, so this is both cemetery and hallowed ground.
 You can explore the grounds and learn firsthand why it is called the killing fields.

 Explore Kampot And Kep

 Kampot province has also been growing as a tourist destination thanks to a hard-to-beat combination of old colonial architecture, abundant natural attractions, and easy intra-regional transport.
-Kampot offer or beautiful natural scenery in particular Bokor National Park and historical buildings with a French influence.
+Kampot offers beautiful natural scenery particularly Bokor National Park and historical buildings with a French influence.